anupumpant/anupumpant.github.io/_posts/2020-05-05-plotting-function.md

 So far I have been able to compute it till n = 1,000,000,000 For n = 1,000,000,000, the value is 30.314546121375972.

-Although, all of that might be for nothing (except for learning some Jupyter), as it seems like it has been resolved.
+Although, all of that might be for nothing (except for having learned some Jupyter), as it seems like some part of it may have been resolved.
+The paper below is beyond what I can possibly ever understand.
 [On convergence of the Flint Hills series.](https://arxiv.org/pdf/1104.5100.pdf) Found on [this thread](https://mathoverflow.net/questions/24579/convergence-of-sumn3-sin2n-1) at math overflow.